TEACHING IN A GLOBAL CULTURAL CLASS ENVIRONMENT. The Culturally Responsive Teaching (CRT) approach

 LEARNING GOALS:

-• Comprehend this emerging method, influenced by significant phenomena affecting our daily lives, particularly in the educational sector
+• Comprehend this emerging method, influenced by significant phenomena affecting our daily lives, particularly in the educational sector.

 • Familiarize oneself with the current theoretical framework and literature related to Culturally Responsive Teaching (CRT)